dokku/lambda-builder/README.md

 - `build_image`: A docker image that is accessible by the docker daemon.
 The `build_image` _should_ be based on an existing Lambda image - builders may fail if they cannot run within the specified `build_image`.
 The build will fail if the image is inaccessible by the docker daemon.
 - `builder`: The name of a builder.
 This may be used if multiple builders match and a specific builder is desired.
 If an invalid builder is specified, the build will fail.

+## Examples

+See the `tests` directory for examples on how to use this project.